allegro/django-powerdns-dnssec/README.rst

 SQL database by leveraging the standard Django Admin app.
 You may also use the Django PowerDNS application as part of a larger project to programatically modify your DNS records.

+**Note:** This is an updated and enhanced fork of `django-powerdns
+<http://pypi.python.org/pypi/django-powerdns/>`_ which looks abandoned as of
+November 2012.

 Quickstart
 ----------